-When you are assigned to Kaiser Permanente through Health Plan of San Joaquin, you should receive a Kaiser Permanente member ID card within two weeks of your assignment to Kaiser Permanente.
+When you are assigned to Kaiser Permanente through L.A.
+Care Health Plan, you should receive a Kaiser Permanente member ID card within two weeks of your assignment to Kaiser Permanente.
 Please show this card every time you go for any service.

-You may start getting Medi-Cal covered services from Kaiser Permanente on the first day of the month following your assignment to Kaiser Permanente.
-To learn more, call Health Plan of San Joaquin toll free at 1-888-936-PLAN (7526) (TTY 711).
+You may start getting Medi-Cal covered services from Kaiser Permanente on the first day of the month following your assignment.
+To learn more, call L.A.
+Care Health Plan toll free at 1-888-839-9909

-You may ask at any time to end your assignment to Kaiser Permanente and choose another provider in Health Plan of San Joaquin's network.
-For help choosing a new provider organization, call Health Plan of San Joaquin at 1-888-936-PLAN (7526) (TTY 711), or visit hpsj.com.
+You may ask at any time to end your assignment to Kaiser Permanente and choose another provider in L.A.
+Care Health Plan's network.
+For help choosing a new provider organization, call L.A.
+Care Health Plan at 1-888-839-9909 (TTY 711) or visit lacare.org.
 You can also ask to end your Medi-Cal.

-We can ask Health Plan of San Joaquin to assign you to a different provider in its network if:
+We can ask L.A.
+Care Health Plan to assign you to a different provider in its network if:

-- Your behavior threatens the safety of Kaiser Permanente staff or of any person or property at a network facility; or - You commit theft from network provider, or a network facility; or - You intentionally commit fraud, such as presenting a prescription that is not valid or letting someone else use your Medi-Cal or Kaiser Permanente ID card
+- Your behavior threatens the safety of Kaiser Permanente staff or of any person or property at a network facility - You commit theft from network provider, or a network facility; or - You intentionally commit fraud, such as presenting a prescription that is not valid or letting someone else use your Medi-Cal or Kaiser Permanente ID card

-If Health Plan of San Joaquin reassigns you to a different provider, they will inform you in writing.
+If L.A.
+Care Health Plan reassigns you to a different provider, they will inform you in writing.

-Sometimes Health Plan of San Joaquin and Kaiser Permanente can no longer serve you.
-Health Plan of San Joaquin must end your coverage if:
+Sometimes L.A.
+Care Health Plan and Kaiser Permanente can no longer serve you.
+L.A.
+Care Health Plan must end your coverage if:

-- You move out of the Health Plan of San Joaquin Service Area - You are in prison - You no longer have Medi-Cal - You qualify for certain waiver programs - You need a major organ transplant (excluding kidneys and corneas) - You need services in a long-term care facility, intermediate care facility, or subacute care facility for longer than the month of admission plus the next month
+- You move out of the L.A.
+Care Health Plan Service Area

+- You are in prison

+- You no longer have Medi-Cal

+- You qualify for certain waiver programs

+- You need a major organ transplant (excluding kidneys and corneas)

-If your eligibility with Health Plan of San Joaquin and your assignment to Kaiser Permanente end, you may still be able to get services from Fee-For-Service Medi-Cal or other programs.
+If your eligibility with L.A.
+Care Health Plan and your assignment to Kaiser Permanente end, you may still be able to get services from Fee-For-Service Medi-Cal or other programs.
 Go to the heading "What Kaiser Permanente does not provide" in this chapter for more information on these services.